vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 2007 śivaliṅgas and caityas in representations of the eight cremation grounds from Nepal. in: Kellner, Birgit, Helmut Krasser & Horst Lasic et al. (eds.),

-Pramān. akīrtih. .
+Pramāṇakīrtih. .
 Papers dedicated to Ernst Steinkellner on the occasion of his 70th birthday.
 Vienna.
 2 vols.
 Vol. I, 23–36.

 Buitenen, J.A.B. van